How to Evaluate a Library Health Program: A Practical Step-by-Step Guide

 For example, a health literacy workshop might aim to produce outcomes such as:

-• Improved understanding of how to evaluate online health resources
+Improved understanding of how to evaluate online health claims

 Outcomes help demonstrate the real value of library health initiatives.